ibrahimtosun18/voxel_pkg_extended/README.md

 ## Installation

-To use the Voxel Grid Filter package, follow these steps:
+To use this downsampling and upsampling package, follow these steps:

 1. Clone the repository into your own workspace:
 ```